Skip to content

 • repomanager-data (default path: /var/lib/docker/volumes/repomanager-data/): contains database and log files

-• repomanager-repo (default path: /var/lib/docker/volumes/repomanager-repo/): contains repositories packages (deb/rpm), this directory might grow large depending on your usage
+• repomanager-repo (default path: /var/lib/docker/volumes/repomanager-repo/): contains repository packages (deb/rpm), this directory might grow large depending on your usage

 Check that the container is running